 Accelerated J.D. for Foreign Attorneys -

-IMPORTANT NOTE: If you are not a foreign-educated attorney applying to the J.D. program, please refer to the General Application Instructions.
+IMPORTANT NOTE: If you are not a foreign-educated attorney applying to the J.D. program, please refer to the General New J.D.
+Student Application Instructions.

-The Fall 2017 Application for Accelerated J.D. for Foreign Attorneys is now open.
+The Fall 2018 Applicaiton for the Accelerated J.D. for Foreign Attorneys will open on December 1.

 The Faculty Committee on Admissions and Entering Awards and Associate Dean for Academic Affairs review completed transfer applications.
 Although applications are accepted until the deadline, we highly recommend that you submit your application early.